How To Heal From Past Trauma And Wounds

 Regardless of what your baggage is, spend time today praying that God will reveal a vision of freedom and healing to you.
 Ask him to show you what steps you need to take to see it happen.

-Who Do You Need to Forgive?
+Who Do You Need To Forgive?

 Forgiveness means showing compassion or mercy when someone else has wronged you.
 Unfortunately, it’s not an easy process.
 After all, it’s natural to want justice and or even vengeance when you've been hurt.
 Since it’s such a complicated topic, let’s start by looking at it more in-depth.